wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 - I measure visual completeness by looking for the point at which the primary image is loaded using [hero element times](https://github.com/WPO-Foundation/webpagetest/blob/master/docs/Metrics/HeroElements.md) (which are currently hidden behind the [heroElementTimes flag](https://www.webpagetest.org/?heroElementTimes=1)).
 - I measure interactivity by using [WebPageTest's Time to Interactive metric](https://github.com/WPO-Foundation/webpagetest/blob/master/docs/Metrics/TimeToInteractive.md), which is calculated as the point when the main thread has not been blocked for 5 seconds.

 The final parameter is the test configuration.
-I wanted to emulate the performance of a mid-range smartphone on a mobile data connection, so for all of these tests I used the following settings in WebPageTest:
+I wanted to emulate the performance of a mid-range smartphone on a mobile data connection, so for all of these tests I used the following WebPageTest configuration:

 - **Test Location:** Sydney, Australia - EC2
 - **Browser:** Chrome
 - **Connection:** 3G (1.6 Mbps/768 Kbps 300ms RTT)
 - **Emulate Mobile Browser:** iPhone 6/7/8
 - **CPU Throttling:** 2.6 (specified using the [throttle_cpu flag](https://www.webpagetest.org/?throttle_cpu=2.6))

+I ran all of these tests through [SpeedCurve](https://speedcurve.com/), which uses WebPageTest under the hood.
+I did this because SpeedCurve simplifies the process of running multiple tests and comparing data across different page variations.
+It also has some nice charts & views that make it easier to interpret the data.

 ## The benchmark